-Governor Rick Perry has vetoed 35 bills passed by the legislature during the regular session.
-Two of the 35 were city-related bills described in the League’s final legislative wrap-up of June 11.
-Those two vetoes are detailed below:
+Governor Rick Perry has vetoed 26 bills passed by the legislature during the regular session.
+Seven of the 26 were city-related bills described in the League’s “wrap-up” Legislative Update on May 27.
+Those seven vetoes are detailed below:

 - H.B.
 950 (Thompson/Davis) – Employment Discrimination: tracks the language of the federal Lilly Ledbetter Fair Pay Act (a 2009 law that overturned a U.S. Supreme Court decision that the statute of limitations for presenting an equal pay lawsuit begins on the date that the employer makes the initial discriminatory wage decision, not at the date of the most recent paycheck) by: (1) extending the statute of limitations on pay discrimination claims to include every instance an individual is paid based on a past discriminatory decision made by an employer; and (2) allowing back pay and benefit damages for up to two years preceding the date of filing a complaint for pay discrimination.

 According to the governor’s veto message, “Texas’ commitment to smart regulations and fair courts is a large part of why we continue to lead the nation in job creation.
 House Bill 950 duplicates federal law, which already allows employees who feel they have been discriminated against through compensation to file a claim with the U.S. Equal Employment Opportunity Commission.”